Altinity/ice/README.md

 ## License

 Copyright (c) 2025, Altinity Inc and/or its affiliates.
 All rights reserved.
 `ice` is licensed under the Apache License 2.0.

 See [LICENSE](./LICENSE) for more details.

 ## Commercial Support

+`ice` is maintained by Altinity.
+Altinity offers a range of services related to ClickHouse and analytics applications on Kubernetes.

 - [Official website](https://altinity.com/) - Get a high level overview of Altinity and our offerings.
 - [Altinity.Cloud](https://altinity.com/cloud-database/) - Run ClickHouse in our cloud or yours.